erikagonzalez64/liri-node-app/README.md

     • A preview link of the song from Spotify
     • The album that the song is from

-EXAMPLE: put a screenshot of using node liri.bot spotify-this-song "Weightless"
+EXAMPLE 2 : put a screenshot of using node liri.bot spotify-this-song "Weightless"

 3. node liri.js movie-this '<movie name here>'
     • Title of the movie.